On-call information resources

 • Injectable Drug Information (ASHP) - subscription needed.
 Use for advice about mixing in same line, bag or syringe.
 Note it is an American resource so formulations may differ to those used in the UK.

-• Andrew Dickman and Jennifer Schneider’s book The Syringe Driver is available in paper form not online, but has information about mixing medicines in syringe drivers.
+• Andrew Dickman and Jennifer Schneider’s book The Syringe Driver is available in paper form not online.
+Has information about mixing medicines in syringe drivers.

 Interactions